pwmurphy/Isotope_Discrete_Assignment_Demo/README.md

 Isotope Discrete Assignment Tutorial
 =============

-This is a brief tutorial for discrete origin assignment using a subset of Wisconsin mallard feather samples from Wisconsin-harvested mallards.
+This is a brief tutorial for discrete origin assignment using a subset of mallard feather samples from Wisconsin-harvested mallards.
 In this tutorial, we will go through the steps to assign feather samples a region of origin: ‘local’ versus non-local (‘northern’ or ‘southern’) bird origin.
 There is also a small component about relating timing of harvest to origin location.

 The tutorial was put together for project partners and collaborators on the WI/MN DNR waterfowl harvest derivation project.
 All necessary data is provided and all other data and plots will be generated within R. Code based off code written by Drew Fowler.